Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

-{\it Acknowledgments:} G.S, S.G., and S.P. acknowledge the Italian Ministry of University and Research under the PRIN2017 project CEnTraL 20172H2SC4.
-S.P. also acknowledges support from the PNRR MUR project PE0000023-NQSTI and from the CINECA award IscrC-NEMCAQS (2023), for the availability of high performance computing resources and support.
-S.G. acknowledges also co-funding by the European Union NextGenerationEU.
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+We acknowledge the Italian Ministry of University and Research under the PRIN2017 project CEnTraL 20172H2SC4.
+G.S and S.G also acknowledge funding from the Provincia Autonoma di Trento.
+S.P. acknowledges support from the PNRR MUR project PE0000023-NQSTI and from the CINECA awards IsCa6\_NEMCAQS and IsCb2\_NEMCASRA, for the availability of high performance computing resources and support.
+G.S. acknowledges the CINECA award IsCa8\_QuaLiT under the ISCRA initiative, for the availability of high performance computing resources and support.
+S.G. acknowledges support from ICSC – Centro Nazionale di Ricerca in HPC, Big Data and Quantum Computing, funded by the European Union under NextGenerationEU.
+Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or The European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.